pglet/website/blog/2021-04-30-web-app-to-run-powershell-commands-on-a-computer-from-anywhere.md

 ---

 :::info
 After publishing this post on [Reddit PowerShell community](https://www.reddit.com/r/PowerShell/comments/n22dzm/i_wrote_a_script_that_allows_running_powershell/) we received great feedback about security.
-Currently Pglet service is in preview mode and is not recommended for use in production.
+Currently Pglet service is in preview and is not recommended for use in production.
 We are working on built-in authentication/authorization functionality at the moment.
 It's going to be "Login with GitHub/Google/Microsoft" OAuth at first plus OpenID for any other providers.
 :::

 Normally, to access computer via PowerShell you need to configure PowerShell remoting, open WinRM ports on firewall and, the most unpleasant part, add NAT rule on your router to expose a computer to the entire Internet.